joelhawksley/identity/_posts/2021-11-07-how-github-uses-linters.md

     For example, HTML comments https://github.com/github/sentinel/blob/master/config/rulesets/dotcom.yaml#L399
-    Allows us to have a form of per-line ownership of files, kind of like codeowners for example: https://github.com/github/sentinel/blob/master/config/rulesets/dotcom.yaml#L154 Using reporting tools like Datadog to track technical debt Conclusion
+    Allows us to have a form of per-line ownership of files, kind of like codeowners for example: https://github.com/github/sentinel/blob/master/config/rulesets/dotcom.yaml#L154 Conclusion
   We use linters to:
     ensure our practices are applied consistently.